ThomasvLingen/Minor_KMint/README.md

 ```

 A `Makefile` is included with the program for easy compilation.
 To compile the program,
-simply type `make` in the project directory.
+simply run `make` in the project directory.

 The compiled binary is then stored in `build/KMint`.
 It can then be easily run by
 typing `make run` in the project root.